Contact structures, deformations and taut foliations: Introduction

 In contrast to the case of small Seifert manifolds Etnyre's original question has a positive answer for Seifert fibered spaces whose bases have positive genus.
-Before stating this result let us recall the notion of the twisting number $t(\xi)$ of a contact structure $\xi$ on a Seifert fibered space.
-This is defined as the maximal Thurston-Bennequin number of a Legendrian knot that is isotopic to a regular fiber, where this is measured relative to the canonical framing coming from the base. \begin{thmx} Let $\xi$ be a universally tight contact structure on a Seifert fibered space with infinite fundamental group and $t(\xi) \geq 0$, then $\xi$ is isotopic to a deformation of a Reebless foliation.
+There are two cases depending on whether the twisting number $t(\xi)$ of the contact structure $\xi$ is positive or not (cf.\ Definition \ref{def_twisting}). \begin{thmx} Let $\xi$ be a universally tight contact structure on a Seifert fibered space with infinite fundamental group and $t(\xi) \geq 0$, then $\xi$ is isotopic to a deformation of a Reebless foliation.
 If $g>0$ and $t(\xi) < 0$, then $\xi$ is isotopic to a deformation of a taut foliation. \end{thmx} The proof of Theorem \ref{def_Int} involves examining the Giroux-type normal forms for universally tight contact structures of Massot \cite{Mas}, \cite{Mas2} and considering foliations that are well adapted to these normal forms.
 The cases of negative and non-negative twisting are treated separately, with the former being reduced to the $t(\xi)=-1$ case via a covering trick.

-Other examples of tight contact structures on hyperbolic manifolds that admit no Reebless foliations were given by Etg\"u \cite{Etg}.
+Other examples of tight contact structures on manifolds that admit no Reebless foliations were given by Etg\"u \cite{Etg} in the case that the manifold is not Seifert fibered but hyperbolic.
 However, these examples are neither known to be universally tight, nor is it shown that there are tight contact structures for both orientations.
 This then suggests the following refinement of Etnyre's original question, which then has an affirmative answer for Seifert fibered spaces: \begin{qu} Does every irreducible $3$-manifold with infinite fundamental group that admits both positive and negative universally tight contact structures necessarily admit a (smooth) Reebless foliation? \end{qu}